 Zephir, the HathiTrust Metadata Management System

 Bibliographic information is critically important to HathiTrust.
 Bibliographic records provide general descriptions of items (title, author, publisher, date), as well as summaries, descriptions and additional information that are often not available in the item itself (e.g., author death date, subject headings, government document status).
-This information is crucial for helping users find what they are looking for, allowing HathiTrust to make an initial automated rights determination about volumes (with close to 11 million volumes, HathiTrust could not provide the broad access it does otherwise) and perform manual investigations into the copyright or in-print status of items.
+This information is crucial for helping users find what they are looking for, allowing HathiTrust to make an initial automated rights determination about volumes (with millions of volumes in the repository, HathiTrust could not provide the broad access it does otherwise) and perform manual investigations into the copyright or in-copyright status of items.
 It is also used in inventories of HathiTrust items, to trigger ingest, and to trouble-shoot problems.

 On October 30, 2013 HathiTrust released a new bibliographic metadata management system, called Zephir, to store, manage, and export to other HathiTrust systems, bibliographic records accompanying digital items deposited HathITrust's digital repository.
 Zephir performs a wide range of functions, including record ingest and updating, general management of records, record versioning, and reporting on record loading, including error reporting.
 Zephir integrates seamlessly into HathiTrust workflows, providing metadata that is used for all the purposes above, being primarily accessible through HathiTrust's online catalog, datafeeds, and APIs (existing public-facing metadata exposure services (http://www.hathitrust.org/data ) will remain available, but will now include metadata sourced from Zephir).